The 11 Very Best Things to Do in Mykonos

 Is Mykonos Worth the Trip?

-Mykonos is worth the trip if you visit for a few days and tie it in with a visit elsewhere.
+Mykonos is worth the trip if you plan to stay a few days and combine it with a visit elsewhere.
 We first visited Mykonos, intending to spend longer there than we did.
 That’s because there aren’t many things to do (if you like an adventure like us, anyway!)
 Tie a visit to Mykonos with other Greek islands or hop on a flight from Athens – it’s cheap, and the flight is short.

 Is Mykonos better than Kos?